Frequently Asked Questions

 2 > How long does it take to finish a home, after it has been assembled on site?

-The site assembly phase for a Unity Home typically takes one to one-and-a-half weeks.
-Many factors affect the time required to install the final finishes and fixtures in the home, but on average that period is six to eight weeks.
+The site assembly phase for a Unity Home typically takes about one week.
+Many factors affect the time required to install the final finishes and fixtures in the home, but on a straightforward project, the finishing can be done in as little as six to eight weeks.

 1 > What is Unity’s geographic radius?
 How far from Walpole can Unity build a home?